Causal Effect Estimation with Global Probabilistic Forecasting: A Case Study of the Impact of Covid-19 Lockdowns on Energy Demand: Experiments

-We observe that the exogenous shock of Covid-19 reduces energy demand in Italy and Spain.
-The post-Covid-19 energy demand curve was vertically shifted downward, surpassing the lower boundaries of the standard deviation.
+Figure \ref{fig:fig3} illustrates the differences between mean weekly energy consumption pre-Covid-19 and post-Covid-19 in 5 European countries.
+For Italy, the post-Covid-19 energy demand curve was vertically shifted downward, surpassing the lower boundaries of the standard deviation.
 The decrease in demand is most evident during maxima and minima.
-The evening peak of energy demand is relatively higher than the morning peak during the pandemic, which was not evident pre-Covid-19.
-This is likely due to the relatively lower energy usage in the morning, thus, magnifying the evening peak.
-An apparent reduction in energy demand is observable through preliminary descriptive data analysis.
-Similarly, Spain showcases an apparent reduction in energy demand.
-The most significant decrease is observed between the morning and evening peaks.
-This difference in the shape of pre-pandemic and during pandemic data for Spain and Italy will be further discussed later in the paper.
+The evening peak is relatively higher than the morning peak during the pandemic likely due to the relatively lower energy usage in the morning, thus, magnifying the evening peak.
+Similarly, Spain showcases a significant decrease in energy demand.
 Both post-Covid-19 data for Switzerland and Poland are within the standard deviation.
-The higher variability may be due to the post-Covid-19 data being only a single week of data.
 There is some reduction in energy usage during daytime in Poland and a relatively more apparent decrease on Thursdays and Fridays in Switzerland.
 Behavioural changes during Covid-19 may be a possible justification.
 The relatively small reduction during daytime prompts to analyse quantiles.

 Four bidding zone data was available for Sweden; however, considering the population density and initial quantile analysis, Sweden bidding zone 1 (Sweden1) was selected for the control unit as no lockdowns were imposed in Sweden.
 The post-Covid-19 data for Sweden exhibited the most fluctuation; however, this could be justified due to the relatively small population.
 The variability is primarily within the standard deviation, validating Sweden as the control unit.